 Setup MongoDB Replica Set

-Setup MongoDB Replica Set – In this MongoDB Tutorial, we shall learn to set up a replica set on a single machine or across multiple machines connected in a network.
+Setup MongoDB Replica Set – In this MongoDB Tutorial, we shall learn to set up a replica set on a single machine for practice and across multiple machines connected in a network for a more realistic deployment.

-Setup Replica Set on a single machine with multiple instances
+Setup MongoDB Replica Set on a Single Machine with Multiple mongod Instances

 Standalone mongod instance by default uses 27017 port and /var/lib/mongodb/ (in ubuntu) data path.
 We shall use the same for this mongod instance.